How does this intranet plugin work?

 First, go to Settings -> Permalinks in the site admin dashboard to check your permalink structure.
 Simple Q&A uses pretty URLs so rewrites and pretty permalinks must be enabled.
 Your permalinks can be anything but the default permalinks.
 Go to Questions -> Settings in the site admin dashboard to assign capabilities to the roles of your choosing.
 Visit http://yoursite.com/questions/ask/ to create your first question.
 Now all you need to do is use Custom menus with your theme or add a link on your site to direct your users to http://yoursite.com/questions/ask/.

-I updated to WordPress 3.6 and my Forms don’t work and can not be edited, what happened?
+I updated to the latest version of WordPress and my Forms don’t work, what happened?

 You need to login to the Members area (use your payment email as your username, and our forget password link/function if necessary) and download the latest Forms plugin under the “Free Add-ons” section.
 All old form data will be saved and carried over.